Vision for Church Growth

-Daryl and Cecily Brenton both completed their Bachelor of Ministry degrees at the Christian Heritage College Scho9ol of Ministries and served as missionary translators in Papua New Guinea with the Summer Institute of Linguistics.
-This article discusses their research findings from a huge data base compiled by Christian Schwartz.
+Daryl and Cecily Brenton both completed their Bachelor of Ministry degrees at the Christian Heritage College School of Ministries and served as missionary translators in Papua New Guinea with the Summer Institute of Linguistics.
+This article discusses their research findings from a huge database compiled by Christian Schwartz.

 Church Growth Research

 McGavran made much of accountability in church growth.
 The main reason for energy and resources being wasted on unproductive ventures was what he called ‘the fog’, an imprecise evaluation of mission effectiveness.
 Many times decisions are not converted into disciples and sometimes hard to reach groups were preferred to those that are more receptive (McGavran, 1990, p.36).

 Christian Schwartz tackled this predicament.
 His desire for an objective evaluation of church growth principles prompted him to start a worldwide survey of churches from every continent.
 Designed by a social-scientist/psychologist, this project has generated a database of over 4.2 million responses, allowing for a statistical analysis of one hundred and seventy variables that were thought to affect church growth.
 Such a database allowed for an objective search for principles that transcend culture and theological biases (Schwartz, 1996, pp. 18-19, 33).